Lamb (1986 film): Plot

 Owen sometimes prattles on and on and sometimes just sits silently.
 Michael feels embarrassed during the silences and recognises that Owen controls the communication between them.
 As the days and weeks go by, Michael became more comfortable with the silences and they laugh a lot.

 As his money dwindles and news of the kidnapping reaches the English community, with Owen's picture in the newspaper, Michael finds himself running out of ideas on how to save the boy's life.
 About to fly back to Ireland, they come across an ex-army man called Haddock who tells them about a nearby squat and says they can move in.
 Michael returns to the hotel to find Owen in floods of tears, thinking Michael has left him.
 In an emotional scene, Michael tells Owen he loves him and man and boy hug and hold each other tight.

 Michael gets a job, leaving Owen at the squat, but returns to find that Haddock, who he knows is gay, is in his dressing gown, has his arm around the boy's shoulders and has been letting Owen smoke pot.
 Michael is worried Haddock may have molested the boy, or will try to, and decides they have to leave.

 Determined to save Owen from being forced to return to the home, but realizing he cannot look after the boy himself because of the frequency of the seizures and his inability to monitor them, Michael drowns him in the sea during Owen's next seizure, after hearing him describe the experience of a seizure as a form of joy.
 The drowning is portrayed as a baptism as Michael calls out to God while holding Owen under the water.
 Having murdered the boy, Michael tries to drown himself, but is unable to.
 The movie ends with the sun setting, Owen's body lying on the sand and Michael hugging his knees and looking off in deep thought.

+Production

+The film was shot in London, Liverpool, Cornwall, and Northern Ireland.
+Though the (fictional) St. Kiaran's Reformatory is supposed to be on the west coast of Northern Ireland, it was portrayed by Tintagel Castle in North Cornwall.

+Release

+The film premiered at the 1985 Chicago International Film Festival, where it was nominated for Best Feature Film.

+It was released in Ireland in October 1986, and premiered in Belfast that November 6th.
+It was not released in the United States until 1995, when Liam Neeson was a more well-known actor thanks to Schindler's List.